Kelowna and Central Okanagan

 Penticton and South Okanagan

+Spiders can enter your home or business from even the smallest opening.
+For the most part, spiders don’t pose a serious health threat and can even help eliminate other pests in your lawn or garden.
 However, there are a few types of spiders in the Okanagan whose venom is dangerous to humans.
-While you can safely remove a spider or two on your own using a vacuum, if you think you have a full force spider infestation, your safest options is to contact the experts at The Bugman to get rid of spiders in your Kelowna home.
+While you can safely remove a spider or two on your own using a vacuum, if you think you have a full force spider infestation, your safest option is to contact the experts at The Bugman Pest Control for spider control in your Kelowna, Penticton or Vernon home.

 The dangerous spiders common to the Okanagan include the black widow and hobo spider.
 The venom from these spiders’ bites can pose health problems, especially for children and those with weak immune systems.

 The black widow is easily identified by its black colouring and red hourglass-shaped marking.
 Black widows typically live in dark, undisturbed areas with warmer temperatures.
 They typically remain outdoors but will live in basements, storage areas or cluttered homes.

 Black widows generally only bite when threatened or after laying eggs, but their venom is neurotoxic.
 This means it directly affects the victim’s nervous system, causing pain and symptoms such as:

 Inability to urinate

 Rigid abdominal muscles